German industrial production slumps on supply chain disruption

 "Order books are still full, only materials bottlenecks are causing problems at the moment and dampening production plans somewhat," Ifo economist Klaus Wohlrabe said.

-Thomas Gitzel, economist at VP Bank, added that "if the flow of materials gets going again, the conditions are in place for a strong upturn in industrial activity."
+Thomas Gitzel, economist at VP Bank, said "if the flow of materials gets going again, the conditions are in place for a strong upturn in industrial activity."

+Carsten Brzeski, at ING, said that for now it looked like that upturn would "come rather later than sooner."

+Separately, prices for newly built residential buildings rose by 12.6% on the year in August, their biggest rise since November 1970.
+German consumer prices rose by rose by 4.1% year-on-year last month.